-Consult your Call For Plumbing professional for the recommended temperatures for your particular needs.
+Consult your Benjamin Franklin Plumbing professional for the recommended temperatures for your particular needs.

 NOTE: Turn off the electricity to the water heater before performing any personal maintenance.
 There can be exposed wires behind the panels that may result in extreme shock.